andrewf6/home-assistant.io/source/_integrations/switch_as_x.markdown

 ha_integration_type: helper
 ---

-The Switch as X integrations lets you convert any Home Assistant switch into a Home Assistant Light, Cover, Fan, Lock, or Siren.
+The Change device type of a switch integration lets you convert any Home Assistant switch into a Home Assistant Light, Cover, Fan, Lock, or Siren.

 In Home Assistant's world, a wall plug is a switch.
 And while that is correct